Matt52/bayesian-testing/README.md

 To get the results of the test, simply call method `evaluate`, or `probabs_of_being_best` for returning just the probabilities.

-Probabilities of being best are approximated using simulations.
-Hence `evaluate` can return slightly different values for different runs.
+Probabilities of being best are approximated using simulations, hence `evaluate` can return slightly different values for different runs.
 To stabilize it, you can set `sim_count` parameter of `evaluate` to higher value (default value is 20K), or even use `seed` parameter to fix it completely.